NordicSemiconductor/pc-ble-driver/README.md

 * [Boost](http://www.boost.org/users/download) (>=1.54.0)

-- Download and extract Boost.
-We assume Boost is extracted into .
+- Download and extract Boost to a folder of your choice.
 - Set the environment variable `BOOST_ROOT` to the path where you have extracted Boost.

 For example on Windows assuming you've unpacked Boost in `c:\boost\boost_1_xx_y`: